Lehs/BIG-INTEGER-ANS-FORTH/README.md

 32 bit SP-Forth on Vista and Windows 10;
 32 bit GForth on Vista, Windows 10 and Android;
 32 bit SwiftForth on Vista and Windows 10;
-32 bit Win32Forth on Vista and Windows 10;
+Win32Forth on Vista and Windows 10;
 64 bit GForth and GForth-fast on Windows 10;
 32 bit Gforth and GForth-fast on Linux;
 64 bit Gforth and GForth-fast on Linux.